Liyobor/keras_manual_training_stopper/README.md

 ### Features

 1. After a specified epoch, a terminal window will pop up after each training completion to inquire if you wish to continue the training.
-2. Users have 15 seconds (configurable) to decide whether to continue or stop training.
+2. Decide within the specified time whether to continue or stop training.
 3. If no response is received, training will automatically continue.

 ### Usage